The Challenge of Residual Solvent Testing for Cannabis Edibles

 For water soluble samples, such as a sugar-based gummy candy, samples can be dissolved in water, which can then be tested for the presence of residual solvents.
 More complex samples may have to be homogenized first to afford the cannabis extract, but this means further solvent use that could affect the results.

-Developing a reliable test that can such as cannabis edibles for impurities is the next greatest challenge for cannabis testing labs, says Holly Johnson, chief scientist at the American Herbal Products Association.
+Developing a reliable test that can accurately analyze finished products such as cannabis edibles for impurities is the next greatest challenge for cannabis testing labs, says Holly Johnson, chief scientist at the American Herbal Products Association.